The Guest List: Plot

 Set on a remote, windswept island off the coast of Ireland, The Guest List centres around the glamorous yet tension-filled wedding of Jules Keegan, a successful London magazine publisher, and Will Slater, a handsome and charming television personality.
 The couple has chosen to hold their wedding at “The Folly,” an isolated venue owned by the wedding planner Aoife and her husband Freddy.
 As guests begin to arrive by boat, a storm rolls in, cutting off all communication with the mainland and heightening the island's ominous atmosphere.

-The story unfolds through the alternating perspectives of several key characters: Jules; Olivia, her fragile and troubled half-sister and bridesmaid; Hannah, a guest and the wife of Jules's longtime friend Charlie; Johnno, the Will's best man and childhood friend; and Aoife, the wedding planner.
+The story unfolds through the alternating perspectives of several key characters: Jules; Olivia, her fragile and troubled half-sister and bridesmaid; Hannah, a guest and the wife of Jules's longtime friend Charlie; Johnno, Will's best man and childhood friend; and Aoife, the wedding planner.
 As the narrative shifts between the wedding day and flashbacks to the preceding events, long-buried secrets begin to surface among the group of friends and family gathered on the island.

 Olivia is grappling with a recent traumatic event that has left her emotionally unstable.
 She is deeply depressed after being ghosted and humiliated by Steve, a man she met online, and is haunted by an abortion she suffered alone.
 As the wedding approaches, she grows more withdrawn, especially around Will.
 Hannah, meanwhile, is feeling increasingly alienated from her husband Charlie, who seems unusually attentive to Jules.
 She is also mourning the anniversary of the death of her sister Alice, who committed suicide several years prior after her university boyfriend leaked intimate videos of her in revenge for her breaking up with him.

 Johnno harbors a deep sense of inferiority and resentment stemming from his days at Trevellyan, an elite boarding school he attended with Will and several of the other ushers.
 The group recalls a cruel game called “Survival,” in which they tormented a vulnerable classmate nicknamed “Loner” or “Darcey.”
 Johnno is burdened with guilt about the role he and Will played in the boy's accidental death—an event they have never acknowledged or taken responsibility for.